ppurka/run_sage/README.md

 passed on to a Sage process.
 It tries to do "The Right Thing" depending on the argument that is passed to the script.

-1. At the very first time, run it once so that it creates the configuration files and then set the variable `my_sage_dir` in the configuration file.
+1. _First run_: At the very first time, run it once so that it creates the configuration files and then set the variable `my_sage_dir` in the configuration file.

 2. If it is run from a graphical interface, or from the desktop file, then